gesinn-it-pub/mwbot/README.md

 You can use convenience functions that bundles (with concurrency) multiple API requests into one function, but you can also handcraft your own custom MediaWiki API and pure HTTP requests.

-The library has extensive test coverage and is written in modern ECMAScript 2015.

 ## Requirements
 * Node.js 4.0+